OpenSignLabs/OpenSign/docs/docs/help/Settings/Preferences.md

 - ✅ **Upload**: Upload a scanned or saved image of your signature.
 - ✅ **Default**: Use the default signature stored under *My Signature* in settings.

 ⚙️ The options selected here determine what appears in the signature widget during document creation and signing.
-You can also change these preferences while creating the document.
+You can also change these preferences while creating a document.

 ---